What is biogas?

 History of Biogas

-Anaerobic Digestion has been happening in nature for years.
-Evidence suggests that biogas was used for heating bath water in the 10th century BC, and the first digestion plant was built in Bombay, India, in 1859.
-Next, early pioneer, Jan Baptista Van Helmont discovered that decaying organic matter gave off-gas.
-Then, Count Alessandro Volta noticed that anaerobic activity occurred naturally in nature, followed by the discovery that cattle manure gave off methane gas.
-These were historical developments for Anaerobic Digestion.
+Early pioneer Jan Baptista Van Helmont discovered that decaying organic matter gave off gas, and Count Alessandro Volta noticed that anaerobic activity occurred naturally in nature, followed by the discovery that cattle manure gave off methane gas.
+These were significant historical developments for Anaerobic Digestion.

-With the start of the Industrial Revolution, Anaerobic Digestion was set aside as coal and other fossil fuels were used to drive new power and machinery.
+With the start of the Industrial Revolution, Anaerobic Digestion was set aside as coal, and other fossil fuels were used to drive new power and machinery.
 For the past 100 years, the world has depended on fossil fuels to produce a large amount of energy at a low cost.
 In addition, these resources have enabled worldwide travel and the creation of products on a mass scale.
-However, although not at the forefront, anaerobic technology dramatically developed in the early part of the 20th Century.
+However, although not at the forefront of energy production, anaerobic technology dramatically developed in the early part of the 20th Century.

-Today, the global economy remains dominated by these fossil fuels but at a detrimental cost to the environment.
-Now, as the world realises GHG must be eliminated, the versatile process of AD is the best technology today for recycling organic matter and producing biogas.
-Biogas offers an extensive range of benefits.
+Today, these fossil fuels dominate the global economy but at a detrimental cost to the environment.
+Now, as the world realises greenhouse gases must be eliminated, the versatile process of AD is the best technology today for recycling organic matter and producing biogas.
+Moreover, biogas offers an extensive range of benefits.